mblue9/training-material/topics/epigenetics/tutorials/atac-seq/tutorial.md

 We have now finished the data preprocessing.
 Next, in order to find regions corresponding to potential open chromatin regions, we need a tool that can identify differentially covered regions of the genome.
 That is to say, we want to identify regions where reads have piled up (peaks) greater than the background read coverage, to find out if some peaks are enriched.
 We use `Genrich` for that reason.
 It is very important at this point that we center the reads on the 5' extremity (where the Tn5 cut).
 You want your peaks around the nucleosomes and not directly on the nucleosome:
 ![Scheme of ATAC-seq reads relative to nucleosomes](../../images/atac-seq/schemeWithLegend.jpg "Scheme of ATAC-seq reads relative to nucleosomes")

 If we only make a coverage of 5' extremities, the data would be too sparse and it would be impossible to call peaks.
-Thus, we will make a coverage of 5' extremities extended to 100 bp in each direction.
+Thus, we will make a coverage of 5' extremities extended to 50 bp in each direction.

 > ### {% icon comment %} Comment on Tn5 insertion
 >
-> When Tn5 staggers to an accessible chromatin locus, it will join the Mosaic Ends (which will be used to make the library) to the top and bottom 3'OH extremity of a 9 bp DNA molecule  [Kia et al. 2017](https://bmcbiotechnol.biomedcentral.com/track/pdf/10.1186/s12896-016-0326-1):
+> When Tn5 staggers to an accessible chromatin locus, it will join the Mosaic Ends (single-strand DNA fragments which will be used to make the library) to the top and bottom 3'OH extremity of a 9 bp DNA molecule  [Kia et al. 2017](https://bmcbiotechnol.biomedcentral.com/track/pdf/10.1186/s12896-016-0326-1):
 > ![Nextera Library Construction](../../images/atac-seq/NexteraLibraryConstruction.jpg "Nextera Library Construction")
 >
 > This means that the 5' extremity of the read is not really the center of the staggered position but reads on the positive strand should be shifted 5 bp to the right and reads on the negative strands should be shifted 4 bp to the left.
 Here we are focusing on broad regions so we will not apply these shifts.